By QUT School of Nursing, 3 September, 2025

 Q. How long do subjects or units run for in each semester?

 A. The course delivery is 13 weeks in each semester.
 Assignments are spread out across the 13 week period.
-In terms of gaining clinical hours ideally these would take place within 13 weeks, however there is some flexibility in offering extensions in special circumstances.
+In terms of gaining the supernumerary clinical hours ideally these would take place within 13 weeks, however there is some flexibility in offering extensions in special circumstances.

 Q. How much time do I have to complete the Master of Nurse Practitioner course?